Fleli/LLMM/CRules/Destructors.md

 - Free the `instance` of `T` itself.

 There is an important exception to the first rule:
 - If the `T` instance does not have ownership of the data it refers to, it should not destroy it.
 This will be clearly stated in the Doxygen comments above the destructor functions.
-Arrays are important examples.
+Arrays don't necessarily have ownership of their elements.